 In some cases, life-threatening complications, often secondary to heart or breathing abnormalities, can develop.
 In some cases of MILS, such complications can develop by three years of age.

 MILS and NARP syndrome are associated with changes (mutations) in the genetic material found in the DNA of mitochondria (mtDNA).
 Mitochondria, which are found by the hundreds in the cells of the body, particularly in muscle and nerve tissue, carry the blueprints for regulating energy production.
 As opposed to the genetic instructions of cellular chromosomes (autosomal DNA), which are found within the nucleus of each cell, mitochondrial genetic instructions are found outside of the nucleus of the cell.
 The mutation associated with NARP syndrome affects the mitochondrial gene known as the ATPase 6 gene.
 Several mitochondrial genes including the ATPase 6 gene can cause MILS.
+Leigh syndrome is one of the most common pediatric presentations of mitochondrial disease and can also occur due to other changes (mutations) in the mitochondrial or nuclear DNA – changes that do not lead to NARP.

 Genetic information is contained in two types of DNA: nuclear DNA (nDNA) is contained in the nucleus of a cell and is inherited from both biological parents.
 Mitochondrial DNA (mtDNA) is contained in the mitochondria of cells and is inherited exclusively from a child’s mother.
 Genetic diseases due to nDNA mutations (change in genetic material), are determined by two genes, one received from the father and one from the mother. mtDNA that is found in sperm cells typically break off during fertilization.
 As a result, all human mtDNA comes from the mother.
 An affected mother will pass the mutation(s) on to all her children, but only her daughters will pass the mutation(s) on to their children.